Working Papers

 - “Term Limits and Strategic Challenger Entry.”

-- Abstract: I develop a political agency model with strategic challengers to examine the accountability effects of term limits in the presence of strategic challenger entry.
-Analysis of the game reveals that term limits may lead strong challengers to delay entering, preferring to run in an open seat race over running against an Incumbent.
-This challenger behavior leads the incumbent to exert less effort while in office under certain conditions.
-However, this strategic delay behavior disappears when term limits are removed, thereby also removing this concern about accountability.
-This contributes to our understanding of how term limits interact with, and potentially interfere with, political accountability when challengers make strategic entry decisions.
+- Abstract: It is well understood that electoral institutions, and term limits in particular, affect electoral accountability.
+In this project, I explore an additional avenue through which term limits can impact accountability.
+I develop a political agency model with strategic challengers to examine the accountability effects of term limits in the presence of strategic challenger entry.
+Analysis of the game reveals that term limits may lead strong challengers to delay entering, preferring to run in an open-seat election over running against an incumbent.
+This behavior of the challenger leads high-type incumbents to exert less effort while in office under certain conditions.
+In addition to this accountability effect, the model predicts that term limits negatively affect selection.
+Term limits create conditions for low-type incumbents to be more willing to exert high effort, leading the voter to retain low types more frequently.
+This pattern is exacerbated by strategic entry.
+However, strong challengers’ strategic delay behavior disappears when term limits are removed, improving accountability and selection.
+This project contributes to our understanding of how term limits interact with, and potentially interfere with, electoral accountability and selection when challengers make strategic entry decisions.

 - “Legislative Term Limits and Variation in State Intergovernmental Transfers.”

-- Abstract: State transfers provide local governments with revenues that are significant in both magnitude and impact.
-Likewise, these transfers are a significant expense for state governments.
+- Abstract: State transfers provide local governments with revenues that are consequential in both magnitude and impact.
+Similarly, these transfers are a significant expense for state governments.
 This state aid funds, among other things, education, public health, and welfare programs.
-Given the importance of these funds to local governments, it is important to understand how institutional choices may affect the distribution of aid.
-I use data on state intergovernmental transfers to county-areas from 1982–2012 to analyze the relationship between term limits and variation in transfers.
-Using a difference-in-differences style design (two-way fixed effects regression), I show that both the adoption (when term limits become law) and implementation (when they remove a legislator from office) of legislative term limits are associated with greater within-state variation in transfers to county areas.
+Given the importance of these funds for local governments, it is important to understand how institutional choices may affect the distribution of state aid.
+I use data on state intergovernmental transfers to county areas from 1982–2012 to analyze the relationship between term limits and variation in transfers.
+Using a difference-in-differences style design, I show that both the adoption and implementation of legislative term limits are associated with greater within-state-year variation in transfers to county areas.

 Works in Progress